victoriaolanipekun/DRINKARD/README.md

 ```

-<p>The CocktailCard was written as a different component and styled so as to create a better user experience that when the cocktails cards are hovered on by the user, they seems as though they are lifted. </p>
+<p>The CocktailCard was written as a different component and styled so as to create a better user experience that when the cocktails cards are hovered on by the user, seems as though they are lifted. </p>

 ```javascript